-Veuve Clicquot Polo On The Beach has now been held at Watergate Bay for the seven years and has grown each year in scale and spectators.
+Veuve Clicquot Polo On The Beach has now been held at Watergate Bay for seven years and has grown each year in scale and spectators.

 Sometimes described as “hockey on horseback”, polo is a surprisingly easy game to follow.
 The finer points of the game are explained on our rules page but we also had two of the best commentators in the business – Peter West and Major Ben Marshall – on hand to explain the action throughout the weekend.